LiminalVR/Liminal-SDK/README.md

 **Resolving** This process may take a bit of time as it is downloading the package from git.
 > Liminal > Update Package

+## Troubleshooting

+- All files must have .meta